MvdSman/mvdsman.github.io/pages/notes/clean-code.md

 While reading _Clean Code: A Handbook of Agile Software Craftsmanship_ by Robert C. Martin, A.K.A.
 "Uncle Bob", a lot of points made were very relatable.
 I decided to create these notes to keep a summary of the - for me - most important things to keep in mind.

+> I try to link idioms, principles, and other constructs to the [Refactoring](https://refactoring.guru/refactoring/catalog) and [Design Patterns](https://refactoring.guru/design-patterns/catalog) sections of the **Refactoring Guru website**.
+This is a very handy site for finding patterns, code smells, and more!

 ## Why clean code

 Why would you want code to be clean?
 For me, it's mostly because: